Purva8852/GVSU-CIS641-Team-S/docs/software_requirements_specification_final.md

 # Overview:
 The software requirement specification document outlines the requirements of Team-S project, a ride-sharing application among university students, faculty members and GVSU staff.
-This document explains about the (ShareRide) App features, traceability, interfaces and designs logics in detail.
+This document explains about the (ShareRide) App features, traceability, interface and design logics in detail.

 # Software Requirements
-This section of the document focuses on what the system shall do and what all services can be available to users of ShareRide application.
+This section of the document focuses on how the system shall response and what all services are available to the ShareRide users.
 Functional requirements section covers details of user requirements.
 Non-functional requirement section provides a user expectation and applies to whole system.